drivelock/uefiloader/Readme.txt

 5b. choose to either set ACTIVE_PLATFORM to nothing and start build from each of the following folders/packages (e.g. "cd MdePkg" & "build")
     or set ACTIVE_PLATFORM to these packages one by one and start build for each from main folder (e.g. in target.txt: "ACTIVE_PLATFORM = MdePkg/MdePkg.dsc" & "build") 5c.
-Build follwoing packages ("build" will be sufficient no need for the "-t GCC49" option) MdePkg/MdePkg.dsc
+Build following packages ("build" will be sufficient no need for the "-t GCC49" option) MdePkg/MdePkg.dsc
     CryptoPkg/CryptoPkg.dsc